The Arundel and Elgin Gardens is one of the few Kensington gardens to retain its original layout.

 Over the last few years, there has been a continuous program of planting: to replace dead trees, to plant additional ones and increase the diversity of species in the Gardens.
 Replacement trees include hazel, crab apple, laburnum and rowan.
 New planting includes silver birches at the SE and NW corners, hawthorns to thicken the hedges at each end, two sweetgum trees at the Kensington Park Road end, red oak, whitebeam and cherry in the horsehoe bed and a gingko and Judas tree in the central garden.

-Trees are managed by Committee Member Guy Nixon.
+Trees are managed by Committee Member Melode Parker.

 Plants and shrubs: